-Video chats for groups for meetings and the like.
-One-on-one services are already easier.
-In particular most chat clients seem to go OK.
+Video chats for meetings and the like.
+One-on-one services... we have that sorted.
+In particular most chat clients seem to go at least OK-ish.
 Maybe check out someone else’s listing if you want to get in-depth here.

 Go ahead, video chat with the whole team.
 In fact, invite everyone you know.
 Jitsi Meet is a fully encrypted, 100% open source video conferencing solution that you can use all day, every day, for free — with no account needed.

 I would like to know about the moderation features.

 Having used it successfully I recommend it; I handles unlimited length meetings unlike commercial competitors.
 I am told it can in practice handle up to 35-ish participants.
 It will permit up to 75 to attempt to meet.